People Management: A Guide for New Managers

 And how do you arrive at wholeness?

+Wholeness begins with the foundation that Adler identified: belonging and significance.
 Focus on those two aspects, and you'll build the foundation for a thriving team.

 The Four Mistaken beliefs and Mistaken Goals of Behavior

-The behaviors of our childhood are the behaviors of our work
+The behaviors of our childhood are the behaviors of our work.

-Rather, there are fundamental elements of human psychology that follow us from childhood all the way through adulthood.
+There are fundamental elements of human psychology that follow us from childhood all the way through adulthood.
 The adult humans whom you manage at work vary in substantial ways from toddlers -- but we're all still humans, right?
+I've tried to approach the parenting/management angle cautiously and skeptically.
+Not everything works apples to apples.
+But one of the theories that has proven effective is the idea of mistaken goals and behavior.

 Here's how it goes: